A couple of years ago I received this email that asks me a question I still get asked all the time:

 The sticker shock continued as I surveyed the prices Norway.

 Norway's oil fields off its coast are its main source of wealth.
 You might believe that Norway would do what most oil-rich countries do: offer gasoline at cheap prices.
-Instead, it was nearly $9 per gallon.
+Instead, it was near $9 per gallon.

 God bless Erik.
 He paid for it.
 In fact, he paid for the whole meal.
 Just remembering the cost brings tears to my eyes, so I'd rather not repeat it.